joetanx/cjc-k8s/README.md

   - Ref: [2.
 Define the application as a Conjur host in policy + 3.Grant access to secrets](https://docs-er.cyberark.com/ConjurCloud/en/Content/Integrations/k8s-ocp/cjr-k8s-authn-client-authjwt.htm#Setuptheapplicationtoretrievesecrets)
 - The demo applications are granted access to the demo database secrets `jtan/db_cityapp` by adding them to `consumers` group

-Download the example file and load to the `/data` branch:
+Download the example file and load to the `data` branch:

 ```console
 conjur policy load -f k8s-hosts.yaml -b data